sefunmi4/qpp-gcc/README.md

 These features are experimental and not part of upstream GCC.

+## World selection engine

+The `worlds_lib` component implements the "quantum worlds" selection engine that powers sampling-heavy demos and experimental analyses.
+It encodes each candidate world as a prime-based signature, evaluates overlap in a spectral domain, and then samples from either a classical or simulated quantum backend.

+### Prime-based signatures

+`FactorRegistry` assigns unique prime numbers to every symbolic factor used in a `WorldSignature`.
+The signature stores weighted labels (for example `{"cat", 1.0}` or `{"wearing", 1.2}`) that describe the world.
+Multiplying the weights by their assigned primes produces a deterministic spectral fingerprint that is independent of the order in which the factors were registered.

+### Spectral scoring

+The spectral representation feeds into a Gaussian overlap kernel that compares how similar two worlds are.
+The overlap of a world with itself and the relationships to its neighbours are combined into a final score:

+- `sigma` controls the width of the Gaussian used for the overlap computation.
+Smaller values make the engine more sensitive to small spectral deviations.
+- `lambda` controls how much weight to place on relationships to other worlds versus only the self overlap.
+- `temperature` adjusts how peaky or flat the post-processed score distribution becomes before sampling.
+- `k` is the number of Monte-Carlo samples ("shots") to draw on the CPU backend.
+When set to zero the engine uses the analytical softmax distribution instead of sampling.

+All of these parameters can be configured from the `world_picker` CLI flags described below.

+### Backend options and simulator path

+Two backends are provided:

+- `cpu` draws samples using a deterministic RNG seeded per run.
+This is useful for debugging and testing because results are reproducible.
+- `qpu_sim` produces normalized amplitudes suitable for a quantum simulator and can be squared to obtain probabilities.

+If you replace the built-in simulator with a vendor-specific implementation, set the `QPP_QPU_SIM_PATH` environment variable (or add the simulator directory to `LD_LIBRARY_PATH`) so that the runtime can locate the simulator shared library.
+Without a valid simulator path the `qpu_sim` backend is unavailable.

 ## Installing a release

 Prebuilt binaries are published on the project's releases page.
 Download the